Want to run a B&B?

-If you have never operated such a business before we suggest that you subscribe to Accommodation Know-How.
+If you have never operated such a business before we suggest that you have a look at Accommodation Know-How.
 This provides detailed information on all practical and legislative concerns applicable to running an accommodation establishment.
-It is an invaluable online resource that is updated regularly.
-An annual subscription starts from £34.95.
-Establishments assessed by Visit England or Quality In Tourism will receive a subscription as part of their annual assessment fee.
+It is an invaluable online resource that is updated regularly and is free.

 Visit England is leading the national policy to ensure that high quality accommodation is available to visitors.
 Regional tourist boards and most local authorities in the UK operate an assessed only policy.
 This means they only promote establishments with a 1 – 5 star rating awarded by either Visit England, via Quality in Tourism, or the AA as part of the National Quality Assessment Scheme.

-The AA has launched its own Self Catering scheme which will operate throughout the UK which will include an individual report and classification for each property (if more than one unit exists).
-Details can be found at www.theaa.com Tel: 01256 844455.
+The AA has its own Self Catering scheme that operates throughout the UK which includes an individual report and classification for each property (if more than one unit exists).
+Details can be found at their website or Tel: 01256 844455.
 However this scheme is not currently recognised by VisitEngland as it does not reflect the minimum standards of the Quality in Tourism scheme.

 Even if you decide to operate your business without a star rating we recommend that you request a copy of an assessment pack to gain an understanding of the standards and expectations of the industry.
 There is an annual fee for this service, which varies depending on accommodation type and room numbers.
 There is also a one-off registration fee.